LambdaTest/documentation/docs/deep-dive-into-hyperexecute-yaml.md

 ```

 :::info
-If the project flag is not passed then the name for the project will be set to **DefaultProject**
+If the project flag is not passed then the name for the project will be set to **Default Project**
 :::

 ***